Canon 5D Mark IV vs Panasonic TZ200

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the TZ200 are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the TZ200 are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the TZ200 followed on from the Panasonic TZ100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.